wangfowen/owenwangdotcom/_posts/2013-08-03-a-brief-stint-with-online-dating.md

 people in them.
 There are girls!
 They do exist, I promise.

 I've since deleted my OKCupid account.
-I figure I'm doing alright meeting people from clubs in the meantime; it's better to not rely on the bootstrapping.
+I figure I'm doing alright meeting people from school in the meantime; it's better to not rely on the bootstrapping.
 Online dating certainly helped boost my confidence, grow socially, and get a foot out the door in meeting new people.
 It was an interesting experience and I would recommend it to anyone with an open mind.
-There really is no shame in trying.
-In the end, does it really matter how you met your significant other?
-It just matters that you met them.
+There really is no shame in trying. __In the end, does it really matter how you met your significant other?
+It just matters that you met them.__

 An unexpected side effect: you list your body type on the site and I felt guilty for listing myself as "average", as I felt quite out of shape.
 I wanted to make